eCard delivery in progress. Please do not leave or refresh the page

 MSBSTO52454

-For over 32 years, MSF has been providing health service in Dadaab refugee camps in Kenya.
-Dagahaley, one of four camps in Dadaab Refugee Complex, hosts more than 135,000 refugees, while the wider Dadaab Camp has nearly 400,000 people.
-Currently, MSF provides care for over 100,000 refugees at Dagahaley Camp.
+For over 32 years, MSF has been providing health services in the Dadaab refugee camps in Kenya, which now host nearly 400,000 people.
+Dagahaley, one of the four camps in the Dadaab Refugee Complex, is home to more than 135,000 refugees.
+Currently, MSF provides medical care to over 100,000 people in Dagahaley Camp.

 Having endured displacement and separation from loved ones, and the loss of their homes, many uprooted refugees have worked hard to overcome immense challenges and gradually rebuild their lives.
 Some have even joined MSF, used their strength and lived experience in times of crisis to provide support in the community.
 443 MSF refugee staff play a big role in MSF objective to reduce suffering from diseases, disease outbreaks and prevent death among the refugees living in the camp, including the host communities.